 Mature Child means a child who is able to understand the circumstances and implications of the situation in which he/she is involved and is able to participate in the decision-making process without excessive anxiety or fear.
 A child who is 14 years of age or older is presumed to be a mature child.
 Other relevant sources of law concerning a "mature child" include:

 (a) M.G.L. c.
-119, § 21 (CHINS );
+119, § 21 (child requiring assistance);

 (b) M.G.L. c.
 210, § 2 (adoptions);